lyokha/nginx-haskell-module/haskell/ngx-export-distribution/README.md

 configuration step (which will be interpreted as the prefix part of the *rpath* by *nhm-tool dist*) and explicit ghc option *-o* at the build step which is as well used by *nhm-tool dist* as the name of the target library.
+To avoid complexity, bootstrap the project with *nhm-tool init*.

 ##### Building with cabal v1-commands